-Dr. Hankla’s administrative responsibilities have included nearly three years as director of graduate studies, where he was responsible for overseeing the political science department’s MA and PhD programs.
-He serves or has served on dozens of dissertation and thesis committees for students in political science, economics, and public policy.
+Dr. Hankla currently serves as director of the department’s M.A. program, and he is a past departmental graduate director.
+Dr. Hankla serves or has served on dozens of dissertation and thesis committees in political science, economics, and public policy, and he received the college Graduate Mentoring Award in 2019.
 He also directs an exchange program with Sciences Po Lille in France and has led students on a study abroad program to Presidency University, Kolkata in India.

 In addition, Dr. Hankla is an active consultant, particularly on topics related to fiscal decentralization and public budgeting.
 In his role as Governance Program Director at ICePP, Dr. Hankla is responsible for growing the center’s consulting and training activities related to fiscal governance in the developing world.
-In 2017, he joined with Carrie Manning to lead a series of training sessions on decentralization for civil society members and US Embassy personnel in Mozambique, funded by the US Department of State.
-Before that, he was engaged by the Vietnamese National Assembly and the United Nations Development Program (UNDP) to assist Vietnam’s provincial legislatures improve budgetary oversight.
-Dr. Hankla is a council member of the Federalism and Intergovernmental Relations Section of the American Political Science Association.
-He speaks fluent French and has a reading knowledge of Hindi, German, and Russian.
+His past consulting work has been funded by the United Nations Development Program, the US Department of State, and the US Agency for International Development.
+Dr. Hankla speaks fluent French and has a reading knowledge of Hindi, German, and Russian.

 Ponce Rodriguez, Raul, Charles R. Hankla, Jorge Martinez-Vazquez, Eunice Heredia-Ortiz.
 2018.
 Rethinking the Political Economy of Decentralization: How Parties and Elections Shape the Provision of Local Public Goods.
-Forthcoming at Publius.
+Publius 48 (4): 523-558.

 Awarded the Deil Wright Award for best paper presented as part of the Federalism and Intergovernmental Relations Section at the American Political Science Association Annual Convention, Seattle, 2011.